Cyprus in the Eurovision Song Contest 2015: Eurovision Song Project

-Eurovision Song Project was the national final format developed by CyBC in order to select Cyprus' entry for the Eurovision Song Contest 2015.
+Eurovision Song Project was the national final format developed by CyBC in order to select its entry for the Eurovision Song Contest 2015.
 The competition involved a nine-week-long process that commenced on 7 December 2014 and concluded with the final on 1 February 2015.
 The shows took place at the CyBC studios in Nicosia, hosted by Antri Karantoni and were broadcast on RIK 1, RIK Sat as well as online via the broadcaster's website cybc.cy.
 The final was also streamed online at the official Eurovision Song Contest website eurovision.tv.

 Format

 The Eurovision Song Project consisted of 54 entries (Note: 60 entries were selected but six of them did not attend the audition shows.) competing over three phases: the auditions between 7 December 2014 and 11 January 2015, the Eurochallenges on 16 and 23 January 2015, and the final on 1 February 2015.
 The auditions and Eurochallenges were pre-recorded while the final was broadcast live.
 Each of the six audition shows included three parts: the Eurobox where each artist talked about their life and connection to the contest along with a short a cappella cover of a past Eurovision entry, the Viewing Room where relatives and friends of each artist watched their performance, and the Eurostudio where each artist performed their candidate Eurovision song in front of a judging panel.
 Only a one minute preview of the audition performances were shown.
 During the first Eurochallenge, the 20 artists that progressed from the auditions were required to make a stage performance of their songs in full without backing dancers and 10 entries were eliminated.
 Each of the remaining 10 artists performed two songs during the second Eurochallenge, one being a piano cover of a past Eurovision entry and one being their candidate Eurovision song.
 Four acts were eliminated, while the remaining six acts progressed to the final.
 In the final, the winner was selected from the remaining six entries.

 The results of the auditions and Eurochallenges were determined by the judging panel, while the results of the final was determined by the 50/50 combination of votes from the judging panel and televoting.
 The panel consisted of four permanent members that were joined by varying guest international judges during the Eurochallenges and the final.
 The permanent judges were: